jacksonslibrary/Studying-Journey/PJPT/Specialized Testing/Reconnaissance.md

     - Little uncertainty in costs or effort needed

 - Tester Assurance Points:
-  - Emphasis on vulnerability categoeires of greatest concern during discovery
+  - Emphasis on vulnerability categorizes of greatest concern during discovery
   - There is always something to find
   - Provide a follow-up test for full coverage with high accuracy